Lunexa-Project/Lunexa/README.md

 #### On Windows

-Binaries for Windows are built on Windows using the MinGW toolchain within [MSYS2 environment](https://www.msys2.org).
+Binaries for Windows can be built on Windows using the MinGW toolchain within [MSYS2 environment](https://www.msys2.org).
 The MSYS2 environment emulates a POSIX system.
 The toolchain runs within the environment and *cross-compiles* binaries that can run outside of the environment as a regular Windows